linode/docs/docs/platform/manager/creating-and-managing-floating-ips-a-tutorial/index.md

 1. Ensure Python 3 is installed on your system.
 See [FRR's official documentation](http://docs.frrouting.org/en/latest/installation.html#python-dependency-documentation-and-tests) to learn about FRR's Python dependencies.

-1. [Disable Network Helper](/docs/platform/network-helper/#single-per-linode) on the Elastic IP Linodes.
+1. [Disable Network Helper](/docs/platform/network-helper/#single-per-linode) on the Elastic IP Linodes and reboot them.

 ## Install FRR on your Linode